JohnKurlak/algorithmic-problem-solving/Chapter1/README.md

 ```

 > Write a method that accepts an array of stars and an integer `k` and returns the `k` brightest stars.

+The first time you hear a problem statement, try to identify the basic goal of the problem.
+In this case, the basic goal is to identify the brightest stars in some collection.